 - Assistance with marketing activities: Blog, SEO tools, Google Smart Shopping, Facebook Ads, discounts, and more

 - Tools to manage your business operations: Orders and fulfillment, Shopify shipping, local app integrations, payment methods, and more

 If you’ve decided to use Shopify, you’ll want to set up your account and online store before you start integrating with your HubSpot platform.
-You’ll need to choose your Shopify theme, layout, and account settings, and then you’ll add your products to a specific domain.
-Once the account and store is set up, you can begin to integrate with HubSpot.
+Choose your Shopify theme, layout, and account settings, and then add your products to a specific domain.
+Once the account and store are set up, you can begin to integrate with HubSpot.